Perinatal Nursing Extension Certificate

-When you are committed to doing a clinical practicum, it is imperative to submit your formal request to the program coordinator by September 1 for the winter term and January 1 for the spring term.
+When you are committed to doing a clinical practicum, it is imperative to submit your formal request to the program coordinator by Sept.
+1 for the winter semester, Feb.
+1 for the spring semester and May 1 for the fall semester.
 There is no guarantee that the placement will be secured per your request.

 |Subject code: XNPN 10006||210 Hours.
 Fee: $995||Contact for more information|